+The ETFs

-The ETFs The ETFs are open-end mutual funds established under the laws of Ontario.
+The ETFs are open-end mutual funds established under the laws of Ontario.
 Each of the Enhanced ETFs is an "alternative mutual fund" as defined in NI 81-102 and accordingly, is permitted to use strategies generally prohibited by conventional mutual funds, such as the ability to invest more than 10% of the ETF's net asset value in securities of a single issuer, the ability to borrow cash and to employ leverage.
-While these strategies will only be used in accordance with the applicable investment objectives and strategies of the Enhanced ETFs, during certain market conditions they may accelerate the risk that an investment in Units of such Enhanced ETFs".
+While these strategies will only be used in accordance with the applicable investment objectives and strategies of the Enhanced ETFs, during certain market conditions they may accelerate the risk that an investment in Units of such Enhanced ETF decreases in value.
+See "Overview of the Legal Structure of the ETFs".